CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

     R -e "install.packages('cowsay', dependencies=TRUE, repos='http://cran.rstudio.com/')"
 ```

-The `R -e "install.packages('cowsay', dependencies=TRUE, repos='http://cran.rstudio.com/')" ` line tells our image to start `R` and to use the common `R` fucnction `install.packages` to install `cowsay`.
+The `R -e "install.packages('cowsay', dependencies=TRUE, repos='http://cran.rstudio.com/')" ` line tells our image to execute a command in the `R` terminal,
+in this case the common `R` fucnction `install.packages` to install `cowsay`.

 See the Apptainer documentation for a full reference on how to specify build specs.
-Note that the `%runscript` section is ignored when the container is executed on the High Throughput system.
+> Note that the `%runscript` section is ignored when the container is executed on the High Throughput system.

 The final `image.def` looks like: